The Unity of Men & Women with God and with One Another

 - 1966: The first joint publication of the leaflets for the Week of Prayer for Christian Unity between the Franciscan Friars of the Atonement and Faith and Order Section of the National Council of Churches with the approval of the U.S. Roman Catholic Bishops.

-- 1968: Friars establish the Graymoor Ecumenical Institute to promote spiritual ecumenism and organize Centro Pro Unione in Rome.
+- 1967: Friars establish the Graymoor Ecumenical Institute, known as GEII, to promote spiritual ecumenism and organize Centro Pro Unione in Rome, a place of study and research and for the exchange of ecumenical information.

 - 1970: St. Christopher’s Inn ministry develops referral system and introduces Alcoholics Anonymous on-site which expanded throughout the 1970s.